Lab PI since Nov 2016

 Undergraduate students

-The lab has many opportunities for motivated undergraduate students, including, but not limited to field collections, basic molecular lab techniques, phylogenetic analyses, and programing projects.
+The lab has many opportunities for motivated undergraduate students, including, but not limited to, field collections, basic molecular lab techniques, phylogenetic analyses, and programming projects.
 Please contact Ya with your CV and a brief description of your interests to discuss potential projects!

-*Update Fall 2023: currently all funded postdoc positions are filled.
-However, Ya is happy to work with perspective postdocs with applying for fellowships such as the NSF Postdoctoral Research Fellowships in Biology (PRFB) Deadline: November each year
+*Update Fall 2024: currently, all funded postdoc positions are filled.
+However, Ya is happy to work with prospective postdocs applying for fellowships such as the NSF Postdoctoral Research Fellowships in Biology (PRFB) (Deadline: November each year).

-In addition, check out this comprehensive list for postdoc fellowships.
+In addition, check out this comprehensive list of postdoc fellowships.

 Graduate Students